RoshniRanaDS27/NoSQL-MongoDB/README.md

 Made the following changes to the establishments collection:

 1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
 The magazine had asked to include it in the analysis.
+(The supplied data for the "Penang Flavours" restaurant was correctly inserted into the establishments collection)
 Added the following information to the database:

 {